m2tdev/m2tdev.github.io/README.md

-# This repository includes all the projects I've made while studying freeCodeCamp's curriculum.
+# This repository includes all the projects I've made while studying freeCodeCamp's curriculum

 ## Responsive Web Design